Union of Slavic Churches of Evangelical Christians and Slavic Baptists of Canada

 The Union of Slavic Churches of Evangelical Christians and Slavic Baptists of Canada is a religious and charitable organization.
 It was incorporated in 1963 and is headquartered in Toronto, Ontario, Canada.
 In 1995, the Union had about 500 members in 11 churches.

-According to the Canadian Revenue Agency, the organization's ongoing programs are providing spiritual and financial support to Slavic Baptist churches and running a summer camp.
+According to the Canada Revenue Agency, the organization's ongoing programs are providing spiritual and financial support to Slavic Baptist churches and running a summer camp.